 Eventually, Medicaid will reduce your spend-down to zero retroactively to the month you began contributing to NYSARC.
 For this to work, you must continue sending you spend-down to NYSARC every month.
 However, once you are approved for Medicaid homecare with a spend-down, you will be expected to pay your spend-down to the homecare vendor every month, which you will be unable to do because you're sending it to NYSARC.
 You can explain to the homecare vendor that your spend-down will eventually be retroactively reduced to zero, and therefore the vendor will be able to back-bill Medicaid for the spend-down.

 NYSARC will take about 45 days to process your application, and if you are approved, they will send you a binder with information about how to use the trust.
 This binder also includes documents you will have to send to Medicaid to get your spend-down rebudgeted.

 Step Three - Notify Medicaid About the Supplemental Needs Trust

 The last step is to notify Medicaid that you have a NYSARC SNT account.
 For all documents below, send copies and keep the originals for your files.
 There are two things you have to show to the DSS: that you are enrolled in an SNT (and making contributions), and that you are disabled:

 Once you have submitted the SNT and disability documentation to your DSS, they will typically take many months to process this information.
-You should eventually get a notice stating that your Medicaid case has been rebudgeted with no spend-down.
+You should eventually get a written notice stating that your Medicaid case has been rebudgeted with no spend-down.
 Make sure that the effective date of this notice is correct - it should be the month that you first began contributing your excess income to NYSARC.
 If it is not correct, you may have to request a Fair Hearing to appeal the notice (click here to request a hearing).